Melapress/wp-security-audit-log/readme.txt

 	* Plugin reporting event ID 2001 instead of 5019 when a plugin automatically creates posts.
 	* Fixed a minor compatibility issue in the Hide plugin functionality ([support ticket](https://wordpress.org/support/topic/you-do-not-appear-to-have-any-plugins-available-at-this-time-5/#post-12280792)).
 	* Event ID 9063 reported instead of event ID 9071 when reporting a WooCommerce coupon change.
+	* Events ID 1005 (multiple sessions detected) and 1007 (user terminated another user's session) were only working when frontend sensor was enabled.
 	* Activity logs view buttons link to first site on network instead of network dashboard on multisite network.
 	* Error reported when the role property was undefined.
 	* Fixed a PHP 7.3 compatibility issue ([support ticket](https://wordpress.org/support/topic/wp-cli-php-7-reports-empty-needle-in-wp-security-audit-log-php-strpos-call/)).

-Please refer to the [complete plugin changelog](https://www.wpsecurityauditlog.com/support-documentation/plugin-changelog/) for more detailed information about what was new, improved and fixed in previous versions of the WP Security Audit Log plugin.
+Please refer to the [complete plugin change log](https://www.wpsecurityauditlog.com/support-documentation/plugin-changelog/) for more detailed information about what was new, improved and fixed in previous versions of the WP Security Audit Log plugin.